Wood Fire Pits vs Gas Fire Pits

 For some, nothing can compare to the old-fashioned, smoky aroma and pleasant crackle of a wood fire.
-The best part aboout a wood fire pit – the ability to cook over the flames!
-Wood burning pits are perfectly safe for roasting marshmellows, hot dogs, or even cooking whole meals on a fire pit grill, just make sure you use hardwood fuel when cooking as smoke from softwoods isn't safe for consumption.
-A little more preparation is necessary when cool evenings beckon you to build a bonfire, but a night with loved ones under the stars is well worth it.
+The best part about a wood fire pit — the ability to cook over the flames!
+Wood burning pits are perfectly safe for roasting marshmallows, hot dogs, or even cooking whole meals on a fire pit grill.
+Just be sure to use hardwood fuel when cooking; softwood smoke isn't safe for consumption.
+Wood also burns noticeably warmer than gas, which means toaster experiences all around.
+Sure, a little more preparation is needed when cool evenings beckon you to build a bonfire, but a night with loved ones under the stars is well worth it.

 - Budget friendly fire pits are easy to install

 - Lighter bodies give the bonus of easy portability

 - Wood fuel allows for cooking or roasting over fire